 Configure C or U terminals as serial ports using Device Configuration Utility or by using the SerialOpen() CRBasic instruction.
 C and U terminals are configured in pairs for TTL and LVTTL communications, and C terminals are configured in pairs for RS-232 or half-duplex RS-422 and RS-485.
-All four C terminals are required for full-duplex RS-422.
+For full-duplex RS-422 and RS-485, all four C terminals are required.
 See also Communications protocols (p.
-101).
+100).